 - Morrow Home Community

-- La Crosse Diocese Gymnasium
+- · La Crosse Diocese Gymnasium

 - Health Science Center

-The La Crosse campus consists of 17 buildings, which are located in three areas of the city.
+The La Crosse campus consists of 16 buildings, which are located in three areas of the city.
 The majority of the buildings are located downtown on the main campus.
 The Automotive Technology and the Truck and Heavy Equipment Technology Facilities are located in the city's north side industrial park.
 The Health Science Center is located five blocks directly east of the downtown campus.

-Following are descriptions of each of these facilities:
+The Apprenticeship and Industry Training Center is located behind the Marcus Movie Theater on Ward Avenue.
+Following are descriptions of each of these will find Welcome Center services, the Learner Support and Transition Division (GOAL, GED, and ELL), Assessment student Services. support areas. including Disability Services, Learning Commons (Library), Career Services.
+Community Engagement, Sustainability, general classroom, conference rooms.

-Student Success Center: Located at 400 7th Street North, this two-story masonry building was constructed in 1994.
+Student Success Center: Located at 716 Badger Street, this two-story masonry building was constructed in 1994.
 An addition was completed in 2008.
 This front door to the college covers 61,169 square feet.
+Here you

-Here you will find Welcome conference rooms.
-Skywalks connect this with facility Business Education Center and Integrated
+Skywalks connect this facility with the Business Education Center and Integrated